 This Constantine, known as Constantine III, withdrew virtually the whole of the Roman army from Britain around 409, both to fend off the barbarians who had recently entered the Roman Empire, and to fight for control of the western half of the empire.
 The Roman army never came back in any force to Britain, and those few Roman units left behind were unable to do much when barbarians began to attack Roman Britain.

 Attack of the Barbarians on Roman Britain

-With a remarkable sense of timing, barbarians started attacking right around the departure of the Roman army, and it seems quite possible that someone had tipped them off that no one was watching this part of the Roman Empire anymore.
-Some of those who attacked in the first half of the 5th century had a long history of raiding this part of the Roman Empire.
+With a remarkable sense of timing, barbarians started attacking right around the departure of the Roman army.
+It seems quite possible that someone had tipped them off that no one was watching this part of the empire any more; some of those who attacked in the first half of the 5th century had a long history of raiding this portion of the Roman Empire.

 Learn More: Being a Roman Briton

 Such were the Scotti of Ireland and the Picts from Scotland, who had regularly been crossing over into Roman territory.
 However, some other groups who did not have a long history of attacking Britain began to do so in the first half of the 5th century: the Angles and the Saxons of northwestern Germany, and the Jutes from southern Denmark.

 Angles, Saxons, and Jutes in Fifth Century Britain